-Disability Services is the office designated by the college to support students and community members with disabilities under Section 504 and 508 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 and the ADA Amendments Act of 2008.
+Disability Services is the department designated by the college to support students and community members with disabilities under Section 504 and 508 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 and the ADA Amendments Act of 2008.

-If you have a disability and feel that you would qualify for and need accommodations while attending Joliet Junior College, you can register with the Disability Services office.
+If you have a disability and feel that you would qualify for and require accommodations while attending Joliet Junior College, you can register with the Disability Services office.
+Click here for the Disability Services Registration form

-If you need testing accommodations for the placement exam, students must apply with the college first.
-Once the student has finished applying to the college, students can register for accommodations by completing our online form: Click here for the Disability Services Registration form
+If you require accommodations for the placement exams, students must apply with the college first.
+Once the student has finished applying to the college, students are required to register with our office by using the above registration form link.